anksvault/COWIN/readme.md

 Update your mobile number, agent secret, telegram bot's details in `secrets.py`.
 Please refer telegram bot configuration note for more details about how to configure and send messages to telegram bot.

 ## How to get district ID and agent secret
 Refer the list of district IDs from `DISTRICT.txt` or execute `getDistrictIDs.py` to retrieve the latest list.
 You will get client secret from your browser.
-In order to get this, open your web browser (Chrome, Edge, Firefox), open developer options, login to COWIN site and login normally.
-You will get the details under Developer Options window's **Network** >> **Headers** >>**Request**.
+In order to get this, open your web browser (Chrome, Edge, Firefox), open developer options (`F12` in most cases), login to COWIN site normally.
+You will get the details under Developer Options window's **Network** >> **Headers** >>**Request** section.
 See below screenshot for reference.

 ![screenshot](/images/agent_secret.png)